Ever wondered what it would be like to have your startup hunted/listed/featured, or whatever, on Product Hunt in 48 hours?

 Let’s be real, there’s no bad aspect of being submitted on Product Hunt.

-Except if you have no idea of what to do next.
-Funny thing is that most startups hunted don’t know what to do next, just like Gabsee.
+Except when you have no idea of what to do next.
+Funny thing is that most startups hunted don’t know what to do next, i.e. Gabsee.

 There is a strategy that should be in place in case a surprise launch on Product Hunt happens.
 For example, what to say in your initial PR to your hunter and Product Hunt community.